edgio-docs/edgio-docs/guides/next.md

 The `with{{ PRODUCT_NAME }}` plugin optimizes the Next.js build for running on {{ PRODUCT_NAME }}.
 It is required to deploy your application on {{ PRODUCT_NAME }} and accepts the following parameters:

-- `{{ CLI_NAME }}SourceMaps`: Defaults to `false`.
+- `{{ FULL_CLI_NAME }}SourceMaps`: Defaults to `false`.
 Set to `true` to add server-side source maps so that stack traces have original source filenames and line numbers when tailing the logs in the {{ PRODUCT_NAME }} developer console.
 This will increase the serverless bundle size but will not affect performance.
 If you find that your app exceeds the maximum serverless bundle size allowed by {{ PRODUCT_NAME }}, you can disable this option to conserve space.

 ### withServiceWorker